wp-plugins/addquicktag/readme.txt

 == Description ==
 This plugin make it easy, Quicktags add to the editor.
 It is possible to ex- and import your Quicktags.

 WP-AddQuicktag for WordPress is in originally by [Roel Meurders](http://roel.meurders.nl/ "Roel Meurders").
-AddQuicktag is an newer version with more functions and worked in WP 2.1 and higher.
+AddQuicktag is an newer version, completly rewrite with version 2.0.0 and more functionalities.

-Requires WordPress 3.3 and PHP 5.
+Requires WordPress 3.0 and PHP 5.

-**Version vor WordPress smaller v3.3**
+**Version before WordPress smaller 3.0**

 If you will use this plugin with an older version of WordPress, please use an older version of this plugin, smaller version 2.0.0 - you find it in the [repo](http://wordpress.org/extend/plugins/addquicktag/download/).
 But i will not support this version.
 The version 2.0.0 and higher was rewrite with all new posibilties of the WordPress Core.